 The University of Texas has in place guidelines for general vehicle safety and driver certification.
-NHERI@UTexas vehicles, the instrumentation van, T-Rex, Liquidator, Raptor, Rattler, Thumper, Freightliner, and any rental vehicles are covered by these guidelines, consisting of the University of Texas System Business Procedures Memorandum 160502 (Automobile Insurance Coverage for Officers and Employees and General Requirements for the Use of Vehicles) and the University of Texas at Austin vehicle fleet management plan.
-Copies of these two guidelines are presented in Appendixes A and B, respectively.
-Under these guidelines, NHERI vehicles must be operated exclusively by UT employees.
+NHERI@UTexas vehicles, the instrumentation van, T-Rex, Liquidator, Raptor, Rattler, Thumper, Freightliner, and any rental vehicles are covered by these guidelines, consisting of the UT System Policy UTS157 (Automobile Insurance Coverage for Officers and Employees and General Requirements for the Use of Vehicles) and the UT Austin Vehicle Fleet Management Plan.
+The full documents can be found at the following links: